favela3/2024-NIL-Microbiome/README.md

 # 2024 NIL Microbiome
 Code Repository for NIL Manuscript.
-Documentation includes sequence processing and data analysis.
+Documentation includes sequence processing examples and data analysis.

 Supplemental sequence processing and R statistical analysis for publication which compares the microbiome of teosinte-B73 Near Isogenic Lines.